John Gates (courtier): 1553 succession crisis

 John Gates was deeply involved in the succession crisis of 1553, and Lady Jane Grey claimed that he had confessed to have been the first to have induced King Edward to name her his successor.
-Notwithstanding Gates' commitment to Edward's will, his putative role in its conception has been questioned by Narasingha P. Sil on the grounds that he probably was not as close to the young King as traditionally believed.
+Notwithstanding Gates's commitment to Edward's will, his putative role in its conception has been questioned by Narasingha P. Sil on the grounds that he probably was not as close to the young King as traditionally believed.
 On 14 July 1553, Gates led the troops of the royal household to East Anglia in the campaign against Mary I.

 He was arrested with Northumberland at Cambridge and tried at Westminster Hall on 19 August 1553.
 On 22 August 1553, he took the Catholic communion, recanting his Protestant faith in a ceremony at St Peter ad Vincula in the Tower precincts.
 Immediately afterward, he was executed, together with the Duke of Northumberland and Sir Thomas Palmer on Tower Hill.
 He was buried in St Peter ad Vincula.